U.S. Hospitals to Oversee Better Coverage of COVID-19 Antibodies

 The National Institutes of Health also said the drug “shouldn’t be viewed as the standard of care.”

-New trial underway should offer a better understanding of how beneficial the drugs are, but there is also a “real world” indication from health-care systems that have witnessed the effectiveness of these antibodies, Woodcock said.
+New trials should offer a better understanding of the drugs’ benefits.
+Still, Woodcock said there is also a “real world” indication from healthcare systems that have witnessed the effectiveness of these antibodies.

-She added that “active examining” by researchers will confirm whether the new Covid transmutations have any impact on treatments.
+She added that “active examining” by researchers will confirm whether the new Covid transmutations impact treatments.

 “It is very much in the cards that any variant, or some variant at some point, could get away from neutralization by any of these two antibodies,” Woodcock anticipated, adding, “That’s also the reason we’re focusing toward groupings, or pretended cocktails, of monoclonals because it’s much less possible that any variant would escape both of them simultaneously.”